BiznessFish/Twitter-Coachella-Grouping/README.md

    >
    >9:99 AM - 32 Jab 2291

    would spell disaster.
-Currently [Twitter's REST API](https://developer.twitter.com/en/docs/tweets/rules-and-filtering/overview/standard-operators) provides you with ways to search for only positive tweets so that we can avoid that nasty negativity, but there are certain limitations to using the official API.<sup>1</sup> Without the official API (and missing Tweets that can't _reliably_ be deemed positive), I would have to perform [sentiment analysis and NLP](https://en.wikipedia.org/wiki/Sentiment_analysis) on these Tweets.
+Currently [Twitter's REST API](https://developer.twitter.com/en/docs/tweets/rules-and-filtering/overview/standard-operators) provides you with ways to search for only positive tweets so that we can avoid that nasty negativity, but there are certain limitations to using the official API.<sup>1</sup> Without the official API (or letting go of Tweets that couldn't _reliably_ be deemed positive), I would have to perform [sentiment analysis and NLP](https://en.wikipedia.org/wiki/Sentiment_analysis) on these Tweets.
 Which is really hard.

 2. **When people tweet about artists, it is about the music.**